nhsconnect/prm-practice-migration-staging/_steps/migration-key-phases/03-kick-off-meeting.md

 group: migration-key-phases
 ---

-Involves discussions with all the key people who will take part in the end-to-end process of migrating your solution
+Involves discussions with all the key people who will take part in the end-to-end process of migrating your system